-The auditing objective, to which 2.6 full-time equivalent positions are assigned, is met through collecting, analyzing and disseminating data concerning inmate populations, felony backlog, and jail operational costs.
+The auditing objective, to which 2.0 full-time equivalent positions are assigned, is met through collecting, analyzing and disseminating data concerning inmate populations, felony backlog, and jail operational costs.
 Counties are assisted in completing their jail population reports, and technical assistance is provided.
-On-site audits are performed to ensure that accurate reporting of "paper-ready" inmates is achieved.
-Oral presentations and oneon-one technical assistance activities are also conducted, as circumstances require.
+Oral presentations and one-on-one technical assistance activities are also conducted, as circumstances require.
 Statistical data is collected, analyzed and provided to agencies to assist at the state and local level in planning and predicting trends in incarceration in the state.